 Best guided tours of Valley of Fire from Las Vegas

 2. Red Rock Canyon National Conservation Area

 GOOD TO KNOW: You can spend all day hiking, mountain climbing, enjoying nature, and taking photos here.
-Red Rock is one of the most popular places to visit near Las Vegas, so make sure to arrive early!
+Red Rock is one of the most popular places to visit near Las Vegas, so arrive early, as it gets busy, especially on weekends.

 Best guided tours of Red Rock Canyon from Las Vegas

 Guided tours of Red Rock Canyon are if you don’t have a car and still want to enjoy this outdoor gem.
 They depart daily from Las Vegas and include stops at all major points of Red Rock Canyon accompanied by a professional guide.